walpolea/andrewwalpole.com/src/content/blog/2023-03-08-an-introduction-to-robust-first-computation.md

 <a id="get-involved" href="#get-involved">

-## How you can get involved
+## Get Involved
 </a>

-If you've made it this far, thank you again.
-There are a lot of avenues to get started, so in no particular order here are some useful links:
+If you made it this far, thank you again.
+It's a lot to digest and took me a while to connect many of the dots.

+I've been wanting to put this all together for a while now, but to what end?
+Well, I guess part of me thinks there are folks like me who will be very intrigued by these ideas and want to explore them further as I have.
+If that might be you, I hope this offers enough getting-started material for you to begin the descent into the rabbit hole.

+Here are some additional useful links to help your exploration:

 - Join us in the [T2 Tile Discord](https://discord.gg/rBV6Y6sWNY) where further questions and discussions about all this stuff is encouraged!
 - Dave also runs a non-profit called the [Living Computation Foundation](https://www.livingcomputation.org/) where you can donate to the T2 Tile project.
-- Check out the [T2 Tile Youtube Channel](https://www.youtube.com/channel/UC1M91QuLZfCzHjBMEKvIc-A) and the [Dave Ackley Youtube channel](https://www.youtube.com/@DaveAckley) which has some great MFM demos.
+- Check out the [T2 Tile Youtube Channel](https://www.youtube.com/channel/UC1M91QuLZfCzHjBMEKvIc-A) and the [Dave Ackley Youtube channel](https://www.youtube.com/@DaveAckley) which has some great MFM demos and teachings.
+- Here's an [ALife 2020 workshop](https://www.livingcomputation.org/edu/alife2020/) that walks you through setting up MFMS and some ULAM and SPLAT basics.
-- More Information and links about the MFM can be found at [movablefeastmachine.com](https://movablefeastmachine.com/)
+- More Information and links about the MFM can be found at [movablefeastmachine.com](https://movablefeastmachine.com/).
-- Dave has written one of my favorite "computer-science fiction" pieces called [The Path to Best Effort](https://zenodo.org/record/1304010#.ZAlK6uzMJqs) which is a scientific publication written in the year 2039 and chronicles the historical uprising of robust-first computational systems.
+- Dave has written one of my favorite "computer-science fiction" pieces called, [The Path to Best Effort](https://zenodo.org/record/1304010#.ZAlK6uzMJqs) which is a scientific publication written in the year 2039 and chronicles the historical uprising of robust-first computational systems.
 - You can find [Dave](https://hachyderm.io/@livcomp) and [I](https://mastodon.online/@walpolea) on mastodon as well.
-- [Lu Wilson](https://mastodon.social/@TodePond) also has a lovely MFM-inspired engine called [Sandpond](https://sandpond.cool/) which they talk about on their [Youtube Channel](https://www.youtube.com/@TodePond)
+- [Lu Wilson](https://mastodon.social/@TodePond) also has a lovely MFM-inspired engine called [Sandpond](https://sandpond.cool/) which they talk about on their [Youtube Channel](https://www.youtube.com/@TodePond).
+- Even Von Neumann himself thought we would [be moving away from Serial Determinism](https://www.lesswrong.com/posts/Eve2miBH8wAhhxNwT/von-neumann-s-critique-of-automata-theory-and-logic-in) very soon after his initial architecture was demonstrated.